hosung03/DrawPadAndEPubReader_android/README.md

 # DrawPadAndEPubReader_android

+## Features

 This is my personal project for implementing Android iOS applications with several features like
 - Drawing Pad
 - EPub Reader (it will be added soon)
 - Mobile Database
 - Realtime Synchronization

-A Realm soultion (https://realm.io) was used for Mobile Database and Realtime Synchronization.
+  * A Realm soultion (https://realm.io) was used for Mobile Database and Realtime Synchronization.

+## Screenshot

 <p align="center">
   <img src="screenshot/ApplicaionsCapture_1.jpg" width="400"/>